If this resource is useful to you, consider donating $5 today to support SRLP’s work.

 - This page only has generalized legal information.
 For legal advice, please consult a lawyer.
 While we try to keep this information up-to-date, we cannot guarantee that it is current because of how quickly agency rules and court procedures can change.

-- For more information or for legal help, if you are transgender, gender non-conforming, and/or intersex, please contact the Sylvia Rivera Law Project (SRLP) at 212-337-8550, extension 308.
+- For more information or for legal help, if you are transgender, gender non-conforming, and/or intersex, please contact the Sylvia Rivera Law Project (SRLP) at 212-337-8550, extension 308 or email us at legal@srlp.org.
 You may also call any other qualified legal services providers, such as NYLAG at 212-613-5000, extension 5107, the NYC Bar Association at 212-382-6759, or the clerk of your local court to learn more about name changes.

 Getting All the Papers

 - To change your name in NYC, you need a Petition and your original birth certificate.
 We recommend using the Petition available on the New York County Civil Court webpage, available here.
-You can also download copies of our sample Petition at the bottom of this page, updated 2016.
+The form also allows you to change your sex designation.

 - Complete the Petition by adding your personal information.
-If anything from #5-9 in the Petition applies to you, explain.
+If anything from #3-5 in the Petition applies to you, explain.
 For example, if you have ever been convicted of a crime, state when, where, what you were convicted for, and what happened with your case.
-You do not need to report subway violations, only crimes.
+You do not need to report subway or traffic violations, only crimes.
+If you have a child or spousal support obligations, indicate that you have such obligations on #12-18.

 - For the grounds of your application, say whatever you want the judge to know about why you want a name change.
-You don’t have to share everything, just so long as what you say is true.
+You don’t have to share everything, but everything you do write must be true.

 - Sign the Petition with your current legal name in front of a notary.
 Many banks will notarize it for free if you bring your ID and your paperwork.
 You may also have it signed off at the clerk’s office at Name Change Court.
 If you do not understand English, whoever translated the Petition for you should sign and have notarized an “affidavit of translation.”

-- Get a certified copy of your birth certificate, if you don’t already have one.
-If you were born in NYC, go to here or call 212-788-4520 to find out how to get a copy.
-You may also go to the birth certificate in person at 125 Worth St. in Downtown Manhattan.
-If you were born in New York State, go to this page.
+- If you were born in New York State, you will need to submit a certified copy of your birth certificate with your petition.
+If you don’t already have a certified copy of your birth certificate, you can request one from the government.
+If you were born in NYC, you can get your birth certificate from the NYC Department of Health or call 212-788-4520 to find out how to get a copy.
+You may also go get your birth certificate in person at 125 Worth St. in Downtown Manhattan.
+If you were born in New York State, go to the New York State Department of Health.

-- If you are a not a citizen, you have a right to change your name.
+- If you are not a citizen, you have a right to change your name.
 If you do not have a birth certificate, you should be able to use an immigration document, such as a passport or a Travel Document.
-If you are without papers and live in New York, you may also be able to change your name here, but it is a good idea to talk to a lawyer first because you most likely will be required to give notice to immigration.
+If you are without papers and live in New York, you may also be able to change your name here.

 - Under the law, trans people are not required to show medical evidence of our transitions to change our names.
 Most of the time, judges correctly follow the law.
-If your name change gets denied because you did not include medical evidence, you can either seek legal help to get your name change or you can submit the medical evidence to speed up the process.
+If your name change gets denied because you did not include medical evidence, you can seek legal help to get your name change.

 Filing the Papers